Senhouse Roman Museum

 The most famous altar found at Maryport is, unfortunately, not in the museum itself but in the British Museum in London.
 It is that of Gaius Cornelius Peregrinus, a decurion who acted as military commander of the auxiliary garrison at Alauna.

-The core of the Senhouse altar collection is made of 22 altars dedicated by commanders of the fort to Jupiter, god of war and the most popular Roman god.
+The core of the Senhouse altar collection is made of 22 altars dedicated by commanders of the fort to Jupiter, the god of war and the most popular Roman god.

 There is a lot more to see than just the Roman altars.
 There is a wealth of small carved objects found during excavations at the fort, including parts of horse harness, lead objects, pieces of pottery jars, and a peculiar pottery head.
 One striking object is the carving of a household god, or genius, recovered from a Roman house in Maryport in 1870.